mahdiatubly/Full_DevOps_RoadMap/Kubernetes.md

                 nodeSelector:
                         size:large

 - The primary purpose of node affinity feature is to ensure that pods are hosted on particular nodes.
 Affinity provides more flexibility on the chosen node.
-To select a range of nodes to run the pod:
+To select a range of nodes to run the pod (Notice that the affinity does not guarantee that other nodes will not be added to the node (opposite to the taint)):

         spec:
           affinity: